Published December 29, 2025 | Updated June 6, 2026

 Overlooking Hanscom Park, this Dutch Colonial home with Arts & Crafts influences in the Field Club Historic District was one of six houses built in the area of Center Street and 32nd Avenue by the Douglas Security Company in 1909.

-Windsor F. Megeath, president of the Sherian Coal Company—like his father George—was the original occupant of the home at 1742 S. 32nd Avenue, residing there from 1910 until 1921.
+The third generation of the Megeath family in Omaha, Windsor F. Megeath was the first to be born here, in 1891.
+Like his father George, he served as president of the Sheridan Coal Company.
+Windsor was the original occupant of the home at 1742 S. 32nd Avenue, where he resided from 1910 until 1921.
 The front façade, possibly inspired by Amsterdam canal houses, features a stepped gable, a symmetrical upper façade with paired windows, and a prominent central chimney.

 Spanning 2,890 square feet, the interior of the 2½-story home was finished in mahogany and featured oak floors.
-The first floor included a sunroom, while the second floor had four corner bedrooms, a sleeping porch, and a bathroom.
+While not the showplace of his childhood, the first floor of Windsor’s residence included a sunroom, while the second floor had four corner bedrooms, a sleeping porch, and a bathroom.
 The third floor contained two maid’s rooms and an additional bathroom.
 The basement included a laundry room, fruit room, and furnace room.
 Windsor added a two-car garage in 1915.

-After the Megeath family moved out, the house saw multiple occupants over the next three decades and was eventually divided into a two-family home by 1960, possibly earlier.
+Windsor moved out long before he passed away in 1962.
+Afterward, the house saw multiple occupants over the next three decades and was eventually divided into a two-family home by 1960, possibly earlier.
 Residents included Lila Abbott, Robert C. Fuller, Alberta Baily Ziegler, James Maxy, and Joe Socha, who died in 1956 after falling down the basement stairs.

 Conrad and Barbara Lawrence later moved into the home.
-Although Conrad passed away at just 44 years old in 1977, Barbara continued raising their 10 children—ranging in age from five to 20—in the house.
+Although Conrad passed away at just 44 years old in 1977, Barbara continued raising their 11 children, whose ages ranged from two to 20.
 She sold the property in 1992 to Richard C. Davis for $79,000.
 It later sold to Philip and Joan Hawkins in 2011 for $139,000 and to Michael B. Engel in 2016 for $137,000.
 The current owners purchased the home in 2016 and have it listed for sale at $595,000.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, signup to receive emails or make a donation on my website.
 Thank you and until next time, keep exploring!